Greenlane Holdings, Inc. Annou - GuruFocus.com

 A registration statement on Form S-1 (File No. 333-269576) relating to the sale of these securities was declared effective by the Securities and Exchange Commission (the "SEC") on June 29, 2023.
-This offering is being made only by means of a prospectus.
-A final prospectus relating to the offering will be filed with the SEC and will be available on the SEC's website at http://www.sec.gov.
-Electronic copies of the prospectus may be obtained, when available, from A.G.P./Alliance Global Partners, 590 Madison Avenue, 28th Floor, New York, NY 10022, or by telephone at (212) 624-2060, or by email at [email protected].
+The offering was made only by means of a prospectus which is a part of the effective registration statement.
+A final prospectus relating to the offering has been filed with the SEC.
+Electronic copies of the final prospectus may be obtained on the SEC's website at http://www.sec.gov and may also be obtained by contacting A.G.P./Alliance Global Partners, 590 Madison Avenue, 28th Floor, New York, NY 10022, or by telephone at (212) 624-2060, or by email at [email protected].

 This press release shall not constitute an offer to sell or the solicitation of an offer to buy nor shall there be any sale of these securities in any state or jurisdiction in which such offer, solicitation or sale would be unlawful prior to registration or qualification under the securities laws of any such state or jurisdiction.